 For dessert, we made banana in coconut milk, or gluay buad chee.
 Also easy to make, we merely warmed coconut milk, with a little sugar and salt.
 We added some small, sliced Thai bananas, and slow boiled the bananas until soft and sweet.

+How to Make Tom Yum in our Thai Cooking ClassOverall, I was excited about our Thai cooking class, but I was most excited about learning how to make tom yum.
+It’s a classic Thai dish, with the perfect combinations of spicy, sweet, and sour.
+I always assumed it was a complicated dish to make, but turns out, even we can make tom yum.
 Although we received a cook book with the recipes of all of the dishes we made during our Thai cooking class, I think the amount of ingredients used for these recipes is all subjective.
 Unlike learning how to make Irish brown bread, which is a little more exact, cooking Thai food is all about taste and preferences.
 Tom yum is no exception.

 When we finished our Thai cooking class, we promised ourselves we would try to make, minimally, tom yum in our small Bangkok apartment kitchen.
 If we can just get someone to come in to chop up all the ingredients for us, I think we could do it!

+Heading to Phuket?Where to Stay in Phuket: Get more hotel recommendations here.
+What to do in Phuket: Go for a Thai yoga massage!
+Find more Thai food tips in our Southeast Asia food travel guide.
 We were supported by the Centara Grand Phuket during our Patong market tour and Thai cooking class, but all opinions are my own.
 Cooking classes start from 1500 THB, or about $40, and include a tour to the local Patong market.

 Amber Hoffman, food and travel writer behind With Husband In Tow, is a recovering attorney and professional eater, with a passion for finding new Food and Drink Destinations.
 She lives with her husband, Eric, in Girona, Catalonia, Spain.
 Together over the last 20 years, they have traveled to over 70 countries.
 Amber is the author of the Food Traveler’s Guide to Emilia Romagna.